mechanicalobject/mechanicalobject.github.io/_posts/2017-01-13-Tfs-in-context-menu-with-right-click.md

 published : true
 ---

-I lost the context menu entries for TFS which are quite handy aspecially when you want to add multiple files.
+I lost the context menu entries for TFS which are quite handy especially when you want to add multiple files.

 <!--more-->